hcarolyn/library/README.md

 to read!

 **Why was BestBooks created?**
-- I've always been a big reader ever since I was a kid, so keeping track of the books I've read is a little difficult.
+- I've always been a big reader ever since I was a kid, so keeping track of the books I've read can be a little difficult.
 I figured that creating something to help my (admittedly poor) memory would be useful for myself and any other book-lovers!